Impact Factor 5.221 | CiteScore 4.1

 Particular consideration should be given to new preparative techniques, new experimental techniques to monitor transformations involving solid compounds including in situ and operando, as well as to the control of solid state reactivity.
 Novel insights into materials chemistry, with an emphasis on bonding within solids, phase equilibria, including phase diagrams, are also welcome.
 Theoretical and computational studies are welcome provided they display real-world insights or applications.
 Any chemical, structural, thermodynamic, electronic, or magnetic properties and processes in solids should be clearly stated.
 Any research focusing solely on materials science without any deep chemical insight should be submitted to our sister journal Frontiers in Materials.

-Solid State Chemistry welcomes submissions of the following article types: Correction, Editorial, Field Grand Challenge, Original Research, Perspective, Review and Specialty Grand Challenge.
+Solid State Chemistry welcomes submissions of the following article types: Correction, Editorial, Original Research, Perspective and Review.

 All manuscripts must be submitted directly to the section Solid State Chemistry, where they are peer-reviewed by the Associate and Review Editors of the specialty section.